Relintai/pandemonium_engine_docs/03_usage/06_inputs/05_handling_quit_requests.md

 described above won't be called.
 Quitting by calling `SceneTree.quit` will not allow custom actions to complete (such as saving, confirming the quit, or debugging), even if you try to delay the line that forces the quit.

 Instead, you should send a quit request:

-gdscript GDScript

 ```
 get_tree().notification(MainLoop.NOTIFICATION_WM_QUIT_REQUEST)
 ```